Antoinehoff/personal_gkyl_scripts/README.md

 ## Usage

 - Explore the `pygkyl` library for programmatic analysis and visualization.
-- Use scripts in the `scripts/` directory for batch processing or automation.
+- Refer to `pygkyl/example.ipynb` for examples of `pygkyl` usage.
-- Refer to `notebooks/` for interactive examples.
+- Use scripts in `simulation_scripts` for batch processing or automation.

 ## Requirements